 Reading Song of Songs through this psychological lens adds insight into the intimacy of the lovers in the poem.
 Song of Songs uses many different metaphors to describe intimacy between loving partners; one powerful and compelling metaphor is the mother-child dyad.
-As we will see, the Song seems to acknowledge that the relationship between a mother and her child lays the foundation for intimacy, serving as the model for later love relationships.
-In particular, by examining references to mothers in the Song, we will see that the Song informs our understanding of the lovers' relationship by utilizing aspects of our experiences with our own mothers.
+As we will see, the Song seems to acknowledge that the relationship

-1 Victoria Neufeldt, ed., Webster's New World Dictionary (New York: Webster's New World, 1984) 9.
+&lt;sup>1 Victoria Neufeldt, ed., Webster's New World Dictionary (New York: Webster's New World, 1984) 9.